uptrace/bunrouter/README.md

 A path element starting with * is a catch-all, whose value will be a string containing all text in the URL matched by the wildcards.
 For example, with a pattern of `/images/*path` and a requested URL `images/abc/def`, path would contain `abc/def`.

+### Escaped Slashes
+Go automatically processes escaped characters in a URL, converting + to a space and %XX to the corresponding character.
+This can present issues when the URL contains a %2f, which is unescaped to '/'.
+This isn't an issue for most applications, but it will prevent the router from correctly matching paths and wildcards.

+For example, the pattern `/post/:post` would not match on `/post/abc%2fdef`, which is unescaped to `/post/abc/def`.
+The desired behavior is that it matches, and the `post` wildcard is set to `abc/def`.

+Therefore, this router works with the raw URL, stored in the Request.RequestURI variable.
+Matching wildcards are then unescaped, to give the desired behavior.

 ### Routing Priority
 The priority rules in the router are simple.